 - Many inverter chargers have an automatic generator start feature.
 If the batteries drop too low, the inverter will send a signal to the generator to turn on and run until they are topped off again.
 This will keep the battery bank full and the electricity flowing without a touch.

-- The are compatible with all battery types.
+- They are compatible with all battery types.

 Is an inverter necessary?

 You can rely on battery power and 12v electronics when camping off-grid.
-Many van lifers choose to go this route because it is simple.
+Many people living in a van choose to go this route because it is simple.
 If you don’t have an inverter you can still use lights, vent fans, 12v portable refrigerators or other small electronics.
 You just won’t have any powered household wall sockets.